FAQ

 When did you start making fabric reliefs?

 I named my work “fabric relief” in about 1980, when people kept asking what it was called.
 Before that, I made free standing dolls that were photographed in 3-dimensional scenes.
-In an effort to have my work recognized as art, I converted to a relief format which is displayed under glass, in shadow-box frames.
+In an effort to have my work recognized as art, I converted to a relief format that is displayed under glass, in shadow-box frames.
 The Way Home, the first of my 11 children’s books illustrated in fabric relief, was published in 1991.

 How did you learn this technique?